RafaelGoulartB/next-ecommerce/README.md

 yarn install # Install Dependencies
 # and
 yarn dev # To run in development
-# or
-yarn start # To build for production
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.